38 interesting gamification examples to unlock user engagement & loyalty

 • Set daily reminders

 Essentially, these features give users autonomy and ownership over their experience.
 And autonomy is shown to lead to improved well-being and engagement.
-Of course, that’s pretty important for a wellness app!
+Naturally, that’s pretty important for a wellness app!
 Given all this, it’s easy to see how Insight Timer has the highest Day 30 user retention in the industry!

 app gamification examples personalization